Schiff Talks Impeachment: Moving Forward Before ‘Fleshing Out Facts’

 And he’s in a hurry to impeach a duly elected president.

-“I’m certainly concerned that there’s a need to act expeditiously here,” said Schif, who is leading the investigation as chairman of the House Oversight Committee.
+“I’m certainly concerned that there’s a need to act expeditiously here,” said Schif, who is leading the investigation as chairman of the House Intelligence Committee.
 “We don’t want this to drag on forever.”

 Schiff said: